Oruka01/Food-Sale-Predictions/READMEproject2.md

 - The F1 score ranges from 0 to 1, where a score of 1 represents perfect precision and recall, and a score of 0 represents the worst possible performance.
 Therefore, our model performed reasonably well for both classes, with a higher score for the positive class.

-Therefore the model would be useful in production, this is an algorithm that is used for  classification tasks. it can be used as:-
+Therefore the model would be useful in production, this is an algorithm that is used for  classification tasks.

+The model can be used in the following ways:-

 Prepare the data: The first step is to prepare the data by cleaning and transforming it into a format that can be used by the model.
 This may involve removing missing values, scaling the data, and encoding categorical variables.